Ollama-Agent-Roll-Cage/oarc-discord-teacher/README.md

 - Support for file attachments to share and analyze code
 - Long message chunking for comprehensive explanations
 - Customizable appearance and behavior
-- Automatic restart and recovery with the startup script
+- Graphical management interface for monitoring and configuration

 ## 📋 Commands